nightmaregaurav/shared-expenses-manager/readme.md

    ```sh
    clasp login
    ```
 4. Open the Google Sheets document where you want to use the script.
-(More about the sheet's requirement below)
+(More about the sheet's requirements below)
 5. Open the script editor by navigating to `Extensions > Apps Script`.
 6. Save the script project and copy the script ID from settings.
 7. Create a new folder with a name of your choice and navigate to it.